alandipert/rails-jsonservicegenerator/README.markdown

-To use, rename this repo to:
+To use, rename this repo's directory to:

       ~/.rails/generators/service